Solihin G. P.: Governor

-Solihin was sworn in as governor of West Java in 1970.
-His deputy was Nasuhi who used to be his direct superior in the armed forces during the revolution – Nasuhi was a batallion commander and Solihin was a company commander in the battalion.
+Solihin was sworn in as governor of West Java on 14 February 1970, six days after his tenure as AKABRI governor concluded.
+His deputy was Ahmad Nasuhi who used to be his direct superior in the armed forces during the revolution – Nasuhi was a battalion commander and Solihin was a company commander in the battalion.
 By Solihin's account, he was shortly thereafter invited to Jakarta by the capital's governor Ali Sadikin.
 During Solihin's visit there, Ali noted how the regions of West Java bordering Jakarta were underdeveloped, and remarked that the province should cede the border regions to Jakarta so that they could be better developed.
 Solihin noted that he took offense to this, and thus focused his attention on said regions – particularly Tangerang, Bekasi and Puncak being developed for the textile, cement, and tourist industries, respectively.

+During a time of poor rice harvests in Indramayu Regency, Solihin led an effort to introduce a new planting method which reduced water requirements by farmers.
+He also organized a special task force to crack down on illegal gambling activities.

 Unlike standard government practice in Indonesia at the time to directly select lower-ranked executive officials, Solihin permitted significant local leeway in the selection of regents during his tenure, in addition to allowing local governments more control over tax revenues.
 He also privatized loss-making public companies and assets, such as fallow agricultural land.
-Due to disagreements on these policies with Minister of Home Affairs Amir Machmud, Solihin did not continue for a second term in office, and his governorship expired in 1975.
+Due to disagreements on these policies with Minister of Home Affairs Amir Machmud, Solihin did not continue for a second term in office, and his governorship expired on 14 February 1975.